-At Hodgson Academy the first and third Staff Trustee places are reserved for teachers of the School.
+At the present time first and third Staff Trustee places are reserved for teachers of the School.
 If, however, no teacher stands for election a member(s) of the support staff can be elected to take one or both of these places.